HoHuiHsieh/My-OpenAI-Frontend/README.md

 A proxy server to enhance OpenAI compatible frontend for Triton Inference Server.
 This project provides an OpenAI API-compatible interface for Triton Inference Server, enhancing it with authentication, logging, usage tracking, and user management capabilities.

-> **Note:** This project is currently under construction.
-Features and documentation are actively being developed.
+> **Note:** This project is a functional proof of concept that demonstrates integrating Triton Inference Server with OpenAI-compatible APIs.

 This is an AI-assisted (GitHub Copilot) development project for learning purposes.